herkang/community-resource-directory-project/readme.md

 ### Notes

 - User can create account with username and password only in V.1
-----> Many minorites don't have email
+----> Many minorites don't have email or remember